 General.
-This SAI relates to the T-Rex 2X Long MSTR Daily Target ETF and T-Rex 2X Inverse MSTR Daily Target ETF (each, a "Fund" and collectively, the "Funds") and should be read in conjunction with the prospectus of the Funds.
+This SAI relates to the Funds referenced below (each, a "Fund" and collectively, the "Funds") and should be read in conjunction with the prospectus of the Funds.
 This SAI is incorporated by reference into the Funds' prospectus.
 No investment in shares should be made without reading the prospectus.
 Each Fund is a non-diversified series of ETF Opportunities Trust, a Delaware statutory trust (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board" or "Trustees").
 The investment adviser to the Funds is Tuttle Capital Management, LLC (the "Adviser").

 Each Fund may issue an unlimited number of shares of beneficial interest ("Shares").
 All Shares have equal rights and privileges.
 Each Share is entitled to one vote on all matters as to which Shares are entitled to vote.
 In addition, each Share is entitled to participate equally with other Shares (i) in dividends and distributions declared by the Funds and (ii) on liquidation to its proportionate share of the assets remaining after satisfaction of outstanding liabilities.
-Shares are fully paid, nonassessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.
+Shares are fully paid, non-assessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.
 Fractional Shares have proportionately the same rights, including voting rights, as are provided for a full Share.